croxton/Multiplaya/README.md

 	{exp:multiplaya:parents entry_id="20|31|73"}

-Also works with the other standalone Playa tags.
+Works in the same way with the other standalone Playa tags.